 2. Cuts and Scrapes

-Kitchen cuts and scrapes frequently happen if your knife slips while chopping or slicing or a finger gets in the way while using a grater or zester.
-Dr. Gonzalez says, “while they’re convenient, cooking mandolins used to quickly slice vegetables can be dangerous and are the culprit of many kitchen accidents, including lacerations.”
+Kitchen cuts and scrapes happen frequently if your knife slips while chopping or slicing, or a finger gets in the way while using a grater or zester.
+Cooking mandolins used to quickly slice vegetables, while convenient, can be dangerous and are the culprit for many kitchen accidents including lacerations.
 Use all your sharp kitchen equipment with care.

 If there is bleeding, put pressure on the wound right away.
 Go to the ER if:

-- The injury is over a joint or impairing your ability to move
+- Injury is over a joint or impairing your ability to move

 - Underlying tissue is exposed from the cut

 Cleaning solutions, citrus juice and hot peppers sometimes make unwanted contact with your eyes, which can be very painful.
 First, rinse the affected area with lukewarm water.
 Milk might work better at neutralizing if the irritant is something like a hot pepper.
 Go to the ER if symptoms are severe, such as:

 - They are red or painful

 - Vision is impacted

 Falls in the kitchen can happen from slipping on spilled liquids, using step ladders to reach for something high or simply losing your balance while you’re concentrating on the task at hand.
 Hopefully you will catch yourself quickly enough to avoid a serious injury, but please have someone get you to the ER immediately if you experience any of the following:

 - Excessive swelling or obvious deformity